ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 The target audience includes master’s students, PhD candidates, postdoctoral fellows, early-career researchers, and technical staff involved in scientific research in the life sciences in Norway.
 The course is particularly relevant for users and/or collaborators of the research infrastructures listed below:

-- NorSeq The national consortium for sequencing and personalised medicine
+- NorSeq: National consortium for sequencing and personalised medicine
-- NOR-Openscreen The consortium for chemical biology and early drug discovery
+- NOR-Openscreen: Consortium for chemical biology and early drug discovery
-- NORMOLIM The Norwegian Molecular Imaging Infrastructure
+- NORMOLIM: Norwegian Molecular Imaging Infrastructure
-- NALMIN The Norwegian Advanced Light Microscopy Imaging Network
+- NALMIN: Norwegian Advanced Light Microscopy Imaging Network
-- NORCRYST The Norwegian Macromolecular Crystallography Consortium
+- NORCRYST: Norwegian Macromolecular Crystallography Consortium
-- BBMRI-NO The national RI for clinical and population-based biobanks
+- BBMRI-NO: National research infrastructure for clinical and population-based biobanks
-- MoBa Genetics The Norwegian Mother, Father and Child Cohort Study
+- MoBa Genetics: Norwegian Mother, Father and Child Cohort Study
-- GBIF Norway The Norwegian node of the Global Biodiversity Information Facility
+- GBIF Norway: The Norwegian node of the Global Biodiversity Information Facility

 ## [Click here to read the course schedule.](LINK)